Enough is enough.

 And for someone who has served as a pastor for twenty years, the transformation was astounding and disheartening to witness.
 Millions of fundamentalists who’d previously spent their days parsing out Bible verses to condemn the LGBTQ community, Muslims, entertainers, Atheists, Democrats, suddenly became a people of Grace.
 They got really liberal with the Scriptures.
 They lectured those of us who questioned it all “not to judge lest we be judged”, and heaped shame upon us for bringing up example after example of the man’s hypocrisy, because “God looks at the heart” and how dare we assess another’s professed faith.
 (Somehow these things were never in play over the eight years they spent daily crucifying Barack Obama, but perhaps the issue there was one not of religion, but of pigmentation.)

-But a year into Donald Trump’s tenure, Christians need to speak the truth that sets them free: Donald Trump is not a Christian.
+But this far into Donald Trump’s tenure, Christians need to speak the truth that sets them free: Donald Trump is not a Christian.
 He can do every ceremonial, photo-op Bible Study he wants.

 Yes, he may have shown up in a church during the campaign (looking as comfortable as a cow in a slaughterhouse), and he may have given some lip service prayer to one of his preacher pals while golfing, and he may have bamboozled scores of Christians already dying to believe it so they could make peace with their vote—but he is not a man following Jesus.